-25 Jul Understanding the 3 Different Types of VoIP Vendors
+25 Jul Understanding the 3 Different Types of Cloud Phone System Vendors

 At first glance, this question may seem strange or even irrelevant.
-After all, aren’t all VoIP vendors basically the same?
-The answer to that is a categorical, definitive NO. That’s because there are three very different types of VoIP vendors in the marketplace, and understanding the differences between them is essential.
+After all, aren’t all cloud vendors basically the same?
+The answer to that is a categorical, definitive NO. That’s because there are three very different types of cloud vendors in the marketplace, and understanding the differences between them is essential.
 Here is an overview of each type:

 Carrier Service Providers

-Solutions Providers are VoIP phone service specialists, and have deep, proven expertise on both sides of the equation: helping businesses choose the optimal system for their current and future needs, and just as importantly, providing world-class support and service long after implementation — not because something is bound to go wrong (because that isn’t the case), but rather because just as a business evolves over time, so must its telecommunications system.
-For example, remote users might be added to the team, and a dedicated and proven Solutions Provider knows how to integrate them onto the system as quickly, effectively and affordably as possible.
+Solutions providers are cloud phone service specialists, and have deep, proven expertise on both sides of the equation: helping businesses choose the optimal system for their current and future needs, and just as importantly, providing world-class support and service long after implementation — not because something is bound to go wrong (because that isn’t the case), but rather because just as a business evolves over time, so must its telecommunications system.
+For example, remote users might be added to the team, and a dedicated and proven solutions provider knows how to integrate them onto the system as quickly, effectively and affordably as possible.

 The Bottom Line

-Carolina Digital Phone is proud to be one of the country’s most established VoIP Solutions Providers.
-Since launching in 2000, we’ve helped numerous businesses, educational institutions and government organizations reap the rewards of an innovative, feature-rich and cost-saving VoIP phone system — and our in-house team of experts is ready to help 24/7/365.
-Simply put, we don’t sell VoIP phone systems.
+Carolina Digital Phone is proud to be one of the country’s most established Cloud Solutions Providers.
+Since launching in 2000, we’ve helped numerous businesses, educational institutions and government organizations reap the rewards of an innovative, feature-rich and cost-saving cloud phone system — and our in-house team of experts is ready to help 24/7/365.
+Simply put, we don’t sell cloud phone systems.
 We build lasting and value-added relationships that withstand the most important test of all: the test of TIME.